miloszhygen/skattekalkulator/README.md

 STYLE
 - NEXT --> add awesome and cool styling - _Lets make it popp!_

-REACT
-x make e2e tests work

-x share the calculator using a create link button? x create the URL that is necessary

-x show relevant info from the calculations

 LOGIC
 - imporve the `trinnTax` logic
 - adding values to input also adds value to url